cole martin tregaskis

 We are an independent optometric practice devoted to the highest standards of eyecare and to quality eyewear.
 We provide routine eye examinations and a wide range of designer and non-designer spectacle frames.
 We also supply a very large range of spectacle lenses, specialising in high index (thin) lenses and varifocal spectacles.
 We are a Varilux Gold Specialist Centre and are an Approved Seiko Specialist.

-We are one of the largest independent optometric practices in the area, with over 34,000 patients and a team of five optometrists, seven dispensers, and nine support staff.
+We are one of the largest independent optometric practices in the area, with a list of over 36,000 patients and a team of four optometrists, four dispensers, and nine support staff.
 However, we are strongly committed to maintaining personal care for our patients.
 We always try to arrange patients’ appointments with the same optometrist, so that a continuing relationship can be established between patient and practitioner.
 Altogether, our staff have over 100 years of combined experience at providing eyecare to the public.

 Our independent status means that we can order spectacle frames, lenses, and contact lenses from virtually any supplier.
 Indeed, we have accounts with well over 50 suppliers.
 This gives us freedom to order the best optical products for our patients.

 The practice was founded in 1947 by Philip Cole.
-Mr Cole (OBE) is a well-known figure in the optometric profession, and was founding President of the British College of Optometrists.
+Dr Cole (OBE) was a well-known figure in the optometric profession and was founding President of the British College of Optometrists.

-Mr Cole was joined by Mr Tony Martin and Mr Tony Tregaskis, who both worked at the practice for more than 20 years.
+Dr Cole was joined by Mr Tony Martin and Mr Tony Tregaskis, who both worked at the practice for more than 20 years.
 Professor Bruce Evans joined the practice in 1988 and took over the helm in 1996.
 Sadly, Tony Martin passed away in 1995 and Tony Tregaskis retired in 1998.
-Philip Cole passed away in January 2019.
-Dr Cole made an outstanding contribution to the development of the profession of optometry in the UK and his obituary can be found here.
-Professor Evans decided to keep the name, Cole Martin Tregaskis Optometrists, to signify a commitment to continue the high standards set by the three practitioners who had done so much to build a reputation for excellence.
+Professor Evans, Dr O’Leary, and Mrs Shah decided to keep the name, Cole Martin Tregaskis Optometrists, to signify a commitment to continue the high standards set by the three practitioners who had done so much to build a reputation for excellence.

 In 1998 the practice moved to more spacious premises at 23 Shenfield Road, the main road joining Shenfield and Brentwood.
 Also in 1998, two other local independent optometrists retired, Mr Peter Ringe and Mr Richard Hutchings.
 These practitioners invited us to continue to care for their patients.
 In 2004 the reception and dispensing areas were refurbished to increase the capacity for spectacle frames.
 We now have about 1,000 frames, most of which are on display and including many designer makes.
 Anyone is very welcome to come in at any time and browse.
 For more information about our spectacles and dispensing services please click on Spectacles.
 In 2014 the practice was refurbished to improve sound insulation and improve our environmental footprint.
 In 2019 Mrs Anita Shah and Dr Claire O’Leary joined Professor Bruce Evans as shareholders and co-directors of the company.
+In 2022, Bruce Evans stood down as director and shareholder and the practice is now led by Anita and Claire.
 The latest information about the practice can be found on our Practice Newsletter, which can be accessed by clicking on Practice Newsletter.

 Monday 9:00 to 5:00